-The Company has net operating losses in certain of its foreign subsidiaries of \$1,173,585 available to apply against future taxable income.
-Losses of \$892,888 have no expiration date.
-The Company has recorded a valuation allowance based on the lack of positive available evidence of realizability of acquired net operating losses of \$280,697.
-The Company has state tax credits of \$151,549 available to apply against future taxable income.
+The Company has net operating losses in certain of its foreign subsidiaries of \$1.0 million available to apply against future taxable income.
+Losses of \$0.8 million have no expiration date.
+The Company has recorded a valuation allowance based on the lack of positive available evidence of realizability of acquired net operating losses of \$0.3 million.
+The Company has state tax credits of \$0.2 million available to apply against future taxable income.
 These credits begin to expire in the year 2039.

-Reconciliation of Unrecognized Tax Benefits from Uncertain Tax Positions
+Reconciliation of Unrecognized Tax Benefits from Uncertain Tax Positions (in thousands)

-Years Ended December 31, 2021 2020 2019 Beginning unrecognized tax benefits \$ 129,082 \$ \$ Increase related to tax positions of the current year Increase related tax positions of prior years 129,082 Lapse of statute of limitations Audit Settlements Ending unrecognized tax benefits \$ 129,082 \$ 129,082 \$
+Years Ended December 31, 2022 2021 2020 Beginning unrecognized tax benefits \$ 129 \$ 129 \$ - Increase related tax positions of prior years \$ 15 \$ \$ 129 Ending unrecognized tax benefits \$ 144 \$ 129 \$ 129

 The Company recognizes the tax effects of an uncertain tax position only if it is more likely than not to be sustained based solely upon its technical merits at the reporting date.
 The unrecognized tax benefit is the difference between the tax benefit recognized and the tax benefit claimed on the Company's income tax return.
-The Company recognized a previously unrecognized tax benefit during the year ended December 31, 2020 in the amount of \$165,965 related to an uncertain tax position in one of its foreign subsidiaries.
+The Company has an unrecognized tax benefit as of the year ended December 31, 2022 in the amount of \$0.2 million related to an uncertain tax position in one of its foreign jurisdictions.
 This amount includes an estimate for interest and penalties and are included in income tax expense.
 The liability is reflected in other long-term liabilities on the Company's balance sheet.
-The Company does not expect any changes to this position in the next twelve months.
-The unrecognized tax benefits in the table above includes \$129,082 as of December 31, 2021, that, if recognized, would have impacted income tax expense.
+The Company expects a reduction of the position in 2023 related to expiring statutes.
+The unrecognized tax benefits in the table above includes \$0.1 million as of December 31, 2022, that, if recognized, would have impacted income tax expense.
 The Company believes that all material tax positions in the current and prior years have been analyzed and properly accounted for and that the risk of additional material uncertain tax positions that have not been identified is remote.